 You are here

-With four years of intensive Chinese language training and two semesters of internships in Washington, D.C., and Beijing respectively, Cornell graduates with a major in CAPS will be well suited for entry- or higher-level positions in consulting, journalism, law firms, businesses, financial services, NGOs, diplomacy, and other government and public service agencies.
+With three years of intensive Chinese language training and potentially two semesters of internships in Washington, D.C., and Beijing respectively, Cornell graduates with a major in CAPS will be well suited for entry- or higher-level positions in consulting, journalism, law firms, businesses, financial services, NGOs, diplomacy, and other government and public service agencies.
 An undergraduate CAPS degree also readily prepares one for graduate studies in law, business, and other disciplines with a focus on China.